Introduction

 Load as a digested dictionary, see below.

-New in version 0.15.7.
+Added in version 0.15.7.

 as_undigested_dict